HisRoyalRedness/HackerCalc/README.md

 * Find a more accurate way to do power and root
 * Remember left shift and right shift on integers is limited by number of bits.
 Negative shifts aren't intuitive.
 Maybe block negative shifts?
 Shifts on BigIntegers are limited to 16 bits
 * Make sure left and right shifts make sense for the bitwidth of the LimitedIntegerTypes
-* Complete the operator unit tests.
-Just started with Add...

 License
 -------